huland/logseq-notes/pages/django upgrade from 3.1.8 to 4.0.md

 				- The {% ifequal %} and {% ifnotequal %} template tags are removed.
 				- The DEFAULT_HASHING_ALGORITHM transitional setting is removed.
 - **django** imports in mv2
-	- check settings for django modules
+	- TODO: check settings for django modules
 	- from django import forms
 	- from django.apps import AppConfig
 		- check changes in version(s):